 New construction in the West Village is rare due to landmarks and historic districts.
 Expect to pay a premium for new listings, while even re-sales trade at a higher price per square foot than other neighborhoods.
 When you choose the West Village, you are choosing the location above all else – and it would be hard to blame you.

-Traditional Greenwich Village is found to the east of 7th Avenue and west of Broadway, roughly centered around New York University and Washington Square Park.
+Greenwich Village proper is found to the east of 7th Avenue and west of Broadway, roughly centered around New York University and Washington Square Park.
 The Village has something for everyone, from world-class wealth along Fifth Avenue to the most affordable of starter apartments on Thompson and Sullivan Streets.
-In addition to NYU, the Village is also home to the New School, another elite and private research university.
+In addition to NYU, the Village is also home to the New School, another elite, private research university.
 Progressive and artistic minds have been drawn to these campuses for nearly two centuries, leaving a lasting impression on the neighborhood’s character.

 Expect to pay less per square foot in the Village compared to the West Village, although homes in the Village proper are usually larger.
 Average home prices in Greenwich Village are higher than in the West Village because of the differences in size.
 New construction is also more common in the Village proper, but still heavily restricted.